-For example, if $f$ answers ``true'' for factual inputs and ``false'' otherwise, then our training samples could look like $\{$ (\texttt{ ``A shark is a mammal.'', ``false''}), (\texttt{ ``Earth orbits around the Sun.'', ``true''}), ... $\}$.
-On the other hand, if $f$ is a function that completes or answers input string $s$, then $\Set{T}$ could look like $\{$ (\texttt{ ``Is shark a fish or mammal?'', ``Fish.''}), (\texttt{ ``What is the sum of binary numbers 10001 and 10110?'', ``100111.''}), ... $\}$.
-Thanks to this general definition, we do not need to worry about the exact task and corpus on which an LLM is trained.
-Furthermore, we do not assume anything about the size of $\Set{T}$, meaning the training procedure to be introduced in~\secref{ssec:training_an_llm} can use as many samples as needed.
+For example, if $f$ answers ``true'' for factual inputs and ``false'' otherwise, then $\Set{T}$ could look like $\{$ (\texttt{ ``A shark is a mammal.'', ``false''}), (\texttt{ ``Earth orbits around the Sun.'', ``true''}), ... $\}$.
+On the other hand, if $f$ is a function that completes or answers input string $s$, then $\Set{T}$ could look like $\{$ (\texttt{ ``Is shark a fish or mammal?'', ``Fish.''}), (\texttt{ ``What is the sum of binary numbers 10 and 11?'', ``101.''}), ... $\}$.